 - Goal #1: maximal strength.

 Clients looking to maximize anaerobic adaptations will have to use a circuit designed for high intensity, reaching a high level of fatigue on each exercise.
-Since there is a 3 minute threshold for complete ATP recovery, then a minimum of 2 minutes rest between sets is mandatory, or the required intensity and fatigue will not be generated for subsequent sets.
+Since there is a 3-minute threshold for complete ATP recovery, then a minimum of 2 minutes rest between sets is mandatory, or the required intensity and fatigue will not be generated for subsequent sets.

 - Goal #2: increase stamina.

-As is the case with athlete who play sports such as football, MMA, or hockey, which require maximal force output in an exhaustive state, minimal rest periods would likely be beneficial.
+As is the case with an athlete who plays sports such as football, MMA, or hockey, which require maximal force output in an exhaustive state, minimal rest periods would likely be beneficial.
 By maximizing intensity while also minimizing rest periods, circuit training with resistance machines is likely to increase stamina – repeated maximal force output without recovery.

 - Goal #3: burning calories and fat.

 Since we are not able to burn fat unless we are working aerobically, most circuit training programs will not suffice unless each exercise is performed for a duration of at least 4 minutes.
-In this case we can only hope to burn calories, and possibly a little fat, by moving rapidly to each exercise station and maintaining a steady rhythm.
+In this case, we can only hope to burn calories, and possibly a little fat, by moving rapidly to each exercise station and maintaining a steady rhythm.
 Ultimately the client will be exercising not at, but close to, the anaerobic threshold.

 - Goal #4: fit as much exercise as possible in a limited time frame.

-Circuit training does allow you to complete a high volume workout in a short period of time.
+Circuits do allow you to complete a high volume workout in a short period of time.
 A client with a restricted time frame, who just wants to exercise for the sake of exercise, without any specific goals, could benefit from circuit training.
 Little anaerobic or aerobic adaptations will occur, but the client will be in better condition and better health for having exercised at all.

 Please note that by asking the client questions and ultimately arriving at a particular goal, you as a personal trainer should be able to devise an optimal workout routine that will force energy system adaptations, which will hasten the client to his or her goal faster than generic circuit training.